msgpo/arch-guide/README.md

 # 12. Some fixes and tweaks

-## Compability tweaks
+## Compatibility tweaks
-🐛 This will fix some bugs and compability issues
+🐛 This will fix some bugs and compatibility issues
 ```
 sudo ln -sf /usr/lib/libncursesw.so.6 /usr/lib/libtinfo.so.5
 ```